whitneyburton/portfolios/students/1608-back/anna-dolan/20161111-anna-dolan-m2.md

 * [Heroku App](http://root-and-branch.herokuapp.com/)

 This app is a mock store called Root & Branch, which is a marketplace for socially responsible goods.
 It is a fully functioning web store written in Rails, complete with user authentication and admin authorization, a functioning cart and checkout, and Bootstrap styling.

+This project was a ton of fun, and I had a great group.
+We worked hard on the code, testing, refactoring, and styling, and I am really happy to have this app to show people.

 ## D: Professional Skills